giomadalozzo/BOT-Instagram/README.md

  - Create a **.txt** file with the hashtags that you want to like the related posts on Instagram (one hashtag per line).
 You can use the example file **hashtags.txt**

 ## Usage

-To run the script, you'll need to give 2 arguments when running the Python code at the prompt:
+Enter your Instagram's credentials in the **secrets_instagram.py** Then, to run the script, you'll need to give 2 arguments when running the Python code at the prompt:

  - **-t** or **--tags**: Here you'll give the path to the hashtag file;
  - **-d** or **--driver**: Here you'll give the path to the WebDriver file;